Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/FiberId"

-Re-exports all named exports from the "effect/FiberId" module as "FiberId".
+Re-exports all named exports from the "effect/FiberId" module as `FiberId`.

 **Signature**